-This coming weekend specifically, Sunday, January 19, 2020, will be the coldest weather the southern US has experienced this year.
-Extremely cold weather conditions forecast for this weekend and early next week may affect newly planted seedlings.
+In the next few days, specifically Thursday, February 20, 2020 and Friday, February 21, 2020, we will experience freeze events across the southern US.
+Extremely cold weather conditions forecasted for the next few days may affect newly planted seedlings.
 There is always a potential for freeze injury when seedlings are exposed to extremely cold temperatures.
 Of concern is that the recent warm evening temperatures (>46°F) experienced are likely to result in the de-acclimation of seedlings to freeze injury (South et al. 2008).
-This weekend, January 19, 2020, temperatures are expected to go below freezing (Figure 1).
+This week, Thursday and Friday, February 20-21, 2020, temperatures are expected drop below freezing (Figure 1).
+This is more pronounced in the eastern portion of the US - Virginia, Tennessee, North Carolina, South Carolina, and Northern Georgia.
 These cold temperatures are of concern for landowners who have recently planted or are in the process of planting seedlings for reforestation.
 Freeze injury or seedling death is a possibility.